 The services space is the most popular one for obvious reasons, mainly the large community of freelancers and digital agencies.
-This could be scaled and can be successful with the right talent on board and unique proposition.
+This can be scaled and can be successful with the right talent on board and unique proposition.

 The SaaS space is my personal favorite since we’ve built 7 Software as a Service applications on top of WordPress that sold hundreds of thousands or even millions over the past years.
 This is a great way to create a product and bundle it in a hosted solution, and provide unique user experience or workflow for your customers.
 Moreover, you can target the remaining 70%+ market of people who are used to paying for services and good quality.

 “How did you get into SaaS business?
-For me it’s been very hard to find clients who are interested in paying for SaaS WP?”
+For me it’s been very hard to find clients who are interested in paying for SaaS WP.”

 Also, SaaS businesses often want a ton of work, thousands of billable hours (which is understandable given the complexity).
 Therefore a freelancer/consultant won’t suffice and a full team is needed, including designers, marketing experts, network admins and so on, both due to the variety of skills needed, and the ability to ship that in 6-9 months instead of 5 years.